In the Bedroom: Plot

+At Richard's bail hearing, Natalie is pressed by his lawyer over whether she saw the shooting, as she initially testified when police arrived on the scene, and she tearfully shakes her head, as she only heard what happened.
+The tension between Matt and Ruth increases when their lawyer informs them that because of the change from Natalie's original testimony, Richard was allowed out on bail, and his defense will argue that Frank's death was an accident, meaning Richard will most likely be charged with accidental manslaughter and only serve five to ten years in prison.
+The couple begin to see Richard around town.

-Natalie approaches Ruth at work and attempts to apologize, but Ruth slaps her before dismissively returning to her papers.
+Matt approaches Natalie at work to check in on her and the two have a well-intentioned but strained conversation.
+Matt takes the boat out to catch lobsters to feel a connection with Frank, but he struggles with it and is pinched by a lobster, leaving a bleeding wound on one finger which Matt bandages.
+Natalie approaches Ruth at work and attempts to apologize, but Ruth slaps her before dismissively returning to her work.
 Natalie leaves in tears.
-Later that same day, Ruth accidentally runs into Richard again while buying cigarettes.
+Later that day, Ruth runs into Richard at the grocery store.

-When she returns home, an argument erupts between the couple in which each one confronts and emotionally savages the other; Matt lambastes Ruth for being an overbearing presence in Frank's youth, while Ruth in turn chastises Matt for showing little grief for their deceased son.
-A little girl knocks on the door, interrupting them, and Matt buys $10 worth of chocolate from her.
-He returns, measured now, and apologizes to Ruth, who apologizes in turn and, breaking down, tells Matt about seeing Natalie and Richard.
-The two embrace.
-With the air cleared, the couple is finally able to find common ground in their grief.
+When she returns home, an argument erupts between the couple in which they emotionally savage each other; Matt lambastes Ruth for being overbearing in Frank's youth, while Ruth chastises Matt for showing little grief for their deceased son and encouraging his relationship with Natalie because of his own vicarious lust for her.
+After a young girl selling candy for a fundraiser interrupts them, Matt takes back what he said to Ruth, who apologizes in turn and, breaking down, tells Matt about seeing Natalie and Richard.
+They embrace and find common ground in their grief.
+Matt and Willis spend the evening drinking and lamenting the injustice, and Willis asks if the couple have considered moving or doing anything about Richard.

-Matt then abducts Richard at gunpoint, saying he's arranged for Richard to jump bail and leave the state, so as to spare them the pain of seeing him in Camden.
-He forces Richard to "pack clothes for warm weather" and plants a train schedule in his apartment.
-He forces Richard to drive them out to the Grinnel cabin, where Willis is waiting with another vehicle.
-He begins to load Richard's belongings, but Matt hesitates - and then shoots Richard once in the shoulder and twice in the back, killing him.
-Willis is shocked, admonishing Matt for not following the plan.
-Matt responds simply that he couldn't wait.
-The two successfully bury Richard's body deep in the woods beyond the cabin, but are stuck unexpectedly at a bridge crossing on their return home.
-Willis laments that this cost them nearly an hour - meaning they arrive back in town just after sunrise at 4:00am instead of in darkness at 3:00am - and Matt apologizes.
+Matt abducts Richard at gunpoint, saying he's arranged for Richard to jump bail and leave the state, so as to spare them the pain of seeing him in Camden.
+He forces Richard to pack clothes for warm weather and plants a train schedule in his apartment.
+He then makes Richard drive them to the Grinnel cabin, where Willis is waiting with another vehicle.
+He begins to load Richard's belongings, but Matt hesitates, then shoots Richard, killing him.
+Willis admonishes Matt for not following their plan to kill Richard in the woods, and Matt responds that he couldn't wait.
+They bury Richard's body deep in the woods but are stuck unexpectedly at a bridge crossing on their return home.
+Willis laments that this cost them nearly an hour, meaning they will arrive back in town just after sunrise instead of in darkness.